Enhance security for forged spam (DMARC)

 - The authenticated domain must align with the domain in message From header address.

 Learn more about DMARC alignment.

 If an incoming message doesn't pass the DMARC check, the DMARC policy defines what happens to message.
 There are three possible actions:

 - Mark the message as spam and hold it for more processing (quarantine).

-DMARC and third-party email providers
+DMARC with third-party email providers

-For DMARC to effectively manage suspicious messages, all messages should be sent from your own domain.
+For DMARC to effectively manage suspicious messages, messages should be sent from your own domain.
 Messages sent from third-party email providers for your organization can appear invalid and be rejected, depending on the DMARC policy.